 Of course, you do, but these things cost a fortune, right?
 And you can’t just organize it yourself.

-Arranging the journey yourself, would not only save you money but would also give you a tailor-made experience.
+Nowadays, self-arranged journeys are getting more and more popular, and it is easier than ever to do it.
+You don’t need travel agencies telling you where and when to go, costing you double in the end.
+Arranging the journey yourself would not only save you money but would also give you a tailor-made experience suited to all your likes and needs.
 Trust me on this one.
-It may sound difficult but all you need is a working phone, an internet connection, and some comfy shoes.
+It may sound complicated, but all you need is a working phone, an internet connection, and some comfy shoes.

 See the way I do it and go bath that elephant yourself!